LORD BYRON

 T flees - her abundant curls romantically falling about her shoulders

-B (shudders): Webster?!
-Get to the devil! (grinds teeth) what else can catastrophize my life right now!
-I'm throwing over that cowardly Tory tradesman Murray, the deluge has ceased to amuse me - and I have an unsightly cold sore (shakes out his slightly greying curls) - well, be dashed to it - onwards Fletcher - show him in!
+B(shudders): Webster?!
+Send him to the devil! (grinds teeth) what else can catastrophize my life right now! (paces) - I'm throwing over that cowardly Tory tradesman Murray - the deluge has ceased to amuse me - and I have an unsightly cold sore (shakes out his slightly greying curls) well, be dashed to it - onwards Fletcher - show him in - well? - hurry!

 W comes crashing in